HIMANSHUATWAL1/saasAi_App/readme.md

           npx drizzle-kit studio

-7. for pushing and watching changes we create commands on package.json using npn run we can use them -->
+7. for pushing and watching changes we create commands on package.json using npn run we can use them ---->

  "db:push": "drizzle-kit push",
  "db:studio": "drizzle-kit studio"

+# 03_Authentication setup-------------->

+1. Integrate better auth.
+By using better.auth.com website.
+(npm install better-auth@1.2.8)

+2. follow given steps for installation to setup.

+3. create better auth instance.

+4. configure auth schema (-push changes)

+here app/api/auth/[...all]/route.ts

+here [...all] mean all type of route (universal)

+5. create basic UI   (-- create new user)

+about all better-auth working exprience (signUp,signOut)